-John Nadra is a graduate student working with Dr. George Ron Mangun at the Center for Mind and Brain analyzing the neural mechanisms of attention in various capacities.
-The research conducted at Mangun Laboratory utilizes EEG and fMRI to analyze event related potentials and BOLD signals, conduct spectral analysis, decode neural oscillations, and employ machine learning methods.
-Within this work, he is currently focused on investigating how self-generated momentary intentions in the absence of cues initiate voluntary attention orienting.
+John Nadra is a cognitive neuroscientist working with Dr. George R. Mangun at the Center for Mind and Brain analyzing the neural mechanisms of attention in various capacities.
+John’s research utilizes eye-tracking, EEG, MEG, fMRI and simultaneous EEG/fMRI to analyze saccadic activity, event related potentials, and BOLD signals, as well as to conduct spectral analyses, decode neural oscillations, and employ machine learning methods.
+Within this work, he is currently focused on investigating how self-generated momentary intentions in the absence of external cues initiate volitional attention orienting.

-In his spare time, he enjoys playing video games, reading books and playing with his cat, Deku.
+In his spare time, he enjoys playing video games, listening to music and playing with his cats, Deku and Kaya.

 Download my CV.